Tennis Elbow

 Symptoms may include:

-- Pain on gripping activities such as lifting with the palm down, wringing out a dishcloth or pouring from a heavy jug/pan.
+- Pain during gripping activities, such as lifting with the palm down, wringing out a dishcloth, or pouring from a heavy jug

 Call 999 or go to A+E if:

-- You’ve had a recent fall or injury, impacting the arm alongside bruising, a change in contours of the elbow, an inability to straighten the elbow or weight bear through the arm.
+- You’ve had a recent fall or injury, impacting the arm alongside a change in contours of the elbow or an inability to straighten the elbow

 - Arm pain has come on suddenly and it occurs with pressure, heaviness or squeezing across your chest.